wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 2. The above issue is even more prominent in the version with PC bit mask, because if a process shares the same CCID with other processes, but it has a private entry, then the first lookup must be performed using CCID and the VA to generate the index, which will hit the entry, and the PC mask will be checked.
-Only at this moment can we know that the VA has a private entry, and the second probe is performed using ASID and the VA.
+Only at this moment can we know that the VA has a private entry, and the second probe is performed using ASID and the VA

+3. Where are the "O" bits stored?
+Are they stored in the page table entries and loaded by the page walker just like other permission bits?
+   Where are the CCID field stored?
+In the page table?
+What if there are not sufficient number of vacant bits in the current Intel PTE?

 This paper proposes BabelFish, a virtual memory optimization that aims at reducing duplicated TLB entries and page table entries.
 BabelFish is motived by the fact that containerized processes often share physical pages and the